timescale/docs/quick-start/index.md

 * [Golang](/quick-start/:currentVersion:/golang/)
 * [Java](/quick-start/:currentVersion:/java/)

-You are not limited to these languages, as Timescale Cloud is based on PosgreSQL, you can interface with TimescaleDB and Timescale Cloud using any [PostgreSQL client driver](https://wiki.postgresql.org/wiki/List_of_drivers).
+You are not limited to these languages.
+Timescale Cloud is based on PosgreSQL, you can interface with TimescaleDB and Timescale Cloud using any [PostgreSQL client driver](https://wiki.postgresql.org/wiki/List_of_drivers).